mckennapsean/dissertation/content/06-security.md

-terabytes of data ranging from films to employee information to sensitive business documents were copied off of their networks; personal information such as names, addresses, phone numbers, and emails were found by hackers with administrative access to the US's largest bank, JP Morgan Chase; T-Mobile customers have had sensitive personal information leaked from a breach within the Experian credit agency, everything from names to social security and passport numbers.
+terabytes of data ranging from films to employee information to sensitive business documents were copied off of their networks; personal information such as names, addresses, phone numbers, and emails were found by hackers with administrative access to the US's largest bank, JP Morgan Chase; and T-Mobile customers have had sensitive personal information leaked from a breach within the Experian credit agency, everything from names to social security and passport numbers.